ReVanced/revanced-documentation/docs/revanced-development/0_prerequisites.md

 ## 🤝 Requirements

-- A Java/ Kotlin IDE such as [IntelliJ IDEA](https://www.jetbrains.com/idea/)
+- A Java/ Kotlin IDE such as [IntelliJ IDEA](https://www.jetbrains.com/idea/) (with the Android plugin)
 - Java Development Kit 17 (e.g. [OpenJDK](https://jdk.java.net/archive/))
 - Knowledge of Git, Gradle and how to set up and use multi-module Gradle projects